 I treated a family in the past because they were concerned their child had developed additional food allergies beyond milk.
 The child was on a milk elimination diet for many months, and the family was managing it quite well without too many issues or worries.
 The child was growing well and tolerating the amino acid-based formula nicely.

-During my nutrition assessment and diet review, we discovered that a healthy “go-to” food was most likely the culprit.
+During my nutrition assessment and diet review, we discovered that a healthy “go-to” food was most likely the culprit for this child’s symptoms.
 The manufacturer changed the ingredients, and the family was unaware that this “go-to” food now contained whey protein (a component of milk).
 The best way to identify product ingredients is by reading the actual packaging label that corresponds to the product contained within that packaging, or you can call the product manufacturer.
-Product websites do often have ingredient information; however, these sites are not always kept up to date and may misguide your label reading the judgment.
+Product websites do often have ingredient information; however, these sites are not always kept up to date and may misguide your label-reading judgment.

-Please remember that product manufacturers view their ingredients as commodity items.
-They know what ingredients can be changed or substituted and will do so when prices increase, or supply is interrupted.
-Food manufacturers try to produce their products ensuring a consistent level of profit without changing final prices.
-As commodity prices change, their manufacturing process may vary, and they do not have to warn consumers about any changes in how they manufacture or in the ingredients they use.
+Please remember that some product manufacturers view their ingredients as commodity items.
+They know what ingredients can be changed or substituted and may do so when prices increase, or supply is interrupted.
+Many food manufacturers try to produce their products ensuring a consistent level of profit without changing final prices.
+As commodity prices change, their manufacturing process may vary, and they do not always warn consumers about any changes in how they manufacture or in the ingredients they use.

 Read every food label every time.